srvk/jsalt-2018-grounded-s2s/README.md

 # JSALT 2018 Grounded Sequence-to-Sequence Transducers Team

-We are a team of computational linguistics researchers from academia ans industry that will be working together for six weeks during the [Frederick Jelinek Memorial Summer Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) at John Hopkins University.
+We are a team of comput ational linguistics researchers from different institutions (academia and industry).
+We will be working on algorithms for language grounding using multiple modalities for six weeks during the [Frederick Jelinek Memorial Summer Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) at John Hopkins University.

 ## What is the project about?